corda/corda-solutions/bn-apps/billing/README.md

 ```

 To start using billing / metering you would need to:
-1. Add a verification logic to your contract code, that verifies that each of the transaction participants has provided enough of the Billing Chips as transaction inputs.
+1. Add a logic to your contract code, that verifies that each of the transaction participants has provided enough of the Billing Chips as transaction inputs.
 2. When building a transaction in your flows, add `BillingChipStates` as transaction inputs with the respective `BillingStates` as reference inputs.
 3. Add a `UseChip` command for each of the billable participants.
-4. Add transaction time window if any of the Billing States define an expiry date.
+4. Add transaction time window if any of the Billing States defines an expiry date.

 ## Returning BillingState

-In the end of the billing period, the BNO can request a member to return the `BillingState` via `RequestReturnOfBillingStateFlow`:
+In the end of the billing period, the BNO can request a member to return their `BillingState` via `RequestReturnOfBillingStateFlow`:

 ```kotlin
 class RequestReturnOfBillingStateFlow(